iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Don't live the same year 75 times and call it a life.
+> Peace is letting it be.
+Letting life flow, letting emotions flow through you.
 >
-> — Robin Sharma
+> — Kamal Ravikant

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->